 During the 20th century, American breeders crossed the runts of Smooth Fox Terriers with toy dogs like Chihuahuas and Italian Greyhounds to develop the Toy Fox Terrier.
 These dogs are outgoing, friendly, and very lovely to their families.
 With an intelligent and extroverted personality, Toy Fox Terriers are easy to train and they enjoy most activities, including hunting or just lounging around.

 In the mid-1800s, local mill workers in Manchester enjoyed hunting rabbits with small dogs, as well as setting a terrier loose in a rat pit while betting on the results.
 The Manchester Terrier was created by breeders who wanted a two-in-one dog who excelled at both.
 The Toy Manchester Terrier was developed because Victorian women wanted a smaller dog.
 Today, these dogs are very intelligent people-pleasers, and make great pets.
 The Toy version is slightly smaller than the Standard variety.

 While Poodles are the national dog of France, the breed originated as a duck hunter in Germany.
 In the early 20th century, the Standard Poodle was bred down to the Miniature.
 Toy Poodles today are exceptionally smart and excel in all kinds of dog sport activities.
-The breed’s coat is hypoallergenic but requires regular grooming maintenance.
+The breed’s coat is nearly hypoallergenic but requires regular grooming maintenance.

 It’s believed that weavers from Scotland created Yorkshire Terriers.
 Yorkies were bred small enough to fit into the nooks and crannies of textiles mills when chasing rodents.
 In 1886, the (England) Kennel Club granted the Yorkie recognition, and they quickly became fashionable as a lady’s companion.
 These dogs have a confident and courageous personality, making them great travelers.
 With a good bark and gentle nature, they’re both great watchdogs and family dogs.